urbanopt/urbanopt.github.io/reopt/reopt_post_processing.md

 parent: REopt
 nav_order: 2
 ---
+## Intro

 Rake tasks are used to run and post-process each scenario a user defines. **REopt Lite** optimization happens during the post-processing of each scenario, and is facilitated using a _**REoptPostProcessor**_ that can be run on a _**FeatureReport**_, a collection of _**Feature Reports**_, or a _**Scenario Report**_ (either on the aggregate load or on each _**FeatureReport**_ load profile before aggregation). **REopt Lite** non-default assumptions (i.e. utility rate, capital costs) are specified in JSON files that are either loaded from input CSV's for _**FeatureReports**,_ by a  _**URBANopt::Scenario::REoptScenarioCSV**_, or specified within the scenario Rake task (as shown below).

+### Before you begin!

+To run a project you will need an internet connection so the REopt Gem can access the REopt Lite API.

+You'll also need an API key from the [NREL Developer Network](https://developer.nrel.gov/]).
+Copy and paste your key in to the _developer_nrel_key_._rb_ file in root directory of the urbanopt-example-reopt-project repo, then save the file:

+    DEVELOPER_NREL_KEY = '<insert your key here>'

+## Workflow

 The first code block below creates and runs a `baseline_scenario` parser for OpenStudio results.
 It also integrates REopt Lite settings for analysis during post processing.
 The example is set up so that the **REopt Lite** analysis will use assumptions defined in a `reopt/base_assumptions.json` file for a scenario level analysis, as well as for subsequent individual site analyses at the feature level.